Amritsar

 Partition Museum

 A cultural place in Amritsar, the Partition Museum showcases stories, personal items, and history of the 1947 Partition.
-It’s an emotional yet educational stop for history buffs.
+The historical venue provides moving educational experiences for those enthusiastic about history.

 Gobindgarh Fort